SocketCluster/socketcluster-server/README.md

 httpServer.listen(8000);
 ```

-Note that the full SocketCluster framework (https://github.com/SocketCluster/socketcluster) uses this module behind the scenes so the API is exactly the same and it works with the socketcluster-client out of the box.
+Note that the full SocketCluster framework (https://github.com/SocketCluster/socketcluster) uses this module behind the scenes so the API is exactly the same and it works with the asyngular-client out of the box.
 The main difference with using socketcluster-server is that you won't get features like:

 - Automatic scalability across multiple CPU cores.